chrisweb/chris.lu/README.md

 }
 ```

+those 4 scripts are the npm commands we will later in this tutorial use to execute different task, like:

+`npm run dev`: to start the development server
+`npm run build`: to make a production build
+`npm run start`: to start the server on a production server using the build we made with the previous command
+`npm run lint`: to run a linting script that will scan our code and help us find problems in our code

-create the next.js configuration `next.config.js` file, in the root of the project:
+then we create the next.js configuration `next.config.js` file, in the root of the project:

 ```js
 /** @type {import('next').NextConfig} */